DIAGNOSTIC CRITERIA FOR VOD/SOS

 Historically, the Baltimore and modified Seattle criteria have been used for diagnosis of VOD/SOS1-3

-However, there are limitations to these criteria1,4,5
+There are limitations to these criteria1,4,5

 • Criteria do not consider that signs and symptoms of VOD/SOS can occur after the first 21 days post HSCT